 The College of Education has a variety of centers and offices that provide specific services to its students, faculty, and public schools:

-The Office of Graduate Education and Research coordinates graduate admissions and program offerings as well as research and grant activity for the College in collaboration with the various departments, campus offices, and school systems.
+The Associate Dean of Administration and Faculty Affairs coordinates enrollment management services for students as well as research and grant activity for the College in collaboration with the various departments and campus offices.

-The Graduate Academic Services Center provides a comprehensive graduate experience beginning with recruiting prospective graduate students to providing student support for College of Education graduate students from program entry through graduation.
-The staff provides direct advisement for graduate students in several programs and provides pre-admission advisement for students in the College of Education.
+With respect to student services, the Associate Dean coordinates with the Provost's Office to recruit new students and provide advising to undergraduate education majors through the College of Education Advisement Center.
+Within the College, the Associate Dean oversees the Graduate Academic Services Center to provide a comprehensive graduate experience beginning with recruiting prospective graduate students to providing student support for College of Education graduate students from program entry through graduation.
+The staff provides direct advisement for graduate students in several programs and provides pre-admission advisement for students in the College.

-The Instructional Resources Center (IRC) provides computer laboratories, portable multimedia equipment, and a variety of material resources and equipment for students and faculty.
-The IRC also provides technical and instructional assistance to College of Education faculty, staff, and students.
+The Instructional Support and Resources Center (ISRC) provides computer laboratories, portable multimedia equipment, and a variety of material resources and equipment for students and faculty.
+The ISRC also provides technical and instructional assistance to College of Education faculty, staff, and students.